voxj/HackInjector/README.md

 Please note that HackInjector is purely a joke program and should not be used for any malicious purposes.
 Use it responsibly and respect others' privacy.

-## License

-HackInjector is released under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## Credits

 HackInjector is made by [voxj.](https://github.com/voxj) and [Happy Enderman](https://github.com/HappyEnderman).
 Copyrighted as [Chex](https://github.com/ChexCo).